surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 ## Bootstrap Support (Obsolete)

 SurveyJS includes themes designed for use with Bootstrap and Bootstrap Material.
-However, they are considered obsolete and no longer receive updates.
+However, they are obsolete and no longer receive updates.

 Previously, Bootstrap integration was part of the main package.
 Since v1.9.69, it is shipped as a separate module/script.
 The following code shows how to apply the Bootstrap or Bootstrap Material theme by importing a module: